Two-Scalar Bose-Einstein Condensates: From Stars to Galaxies: Introduction

 The second major focus of our paper is the behavior of the BEC at galactic scales.
-In the case of BEC DM composed of a single scalar field, the mass profile has a unique scaling behavior controlled by a single parameter: the central value of the wave function (\textit{i.e.} the central density of the BEC.)
-As shown in \cite{Bar:2018acw,Deng:2018jjz}, this scaling behavior is in tension with observational data \cite{Rodrigues:2017vto}.
-With the presence of a second scalar, the dimension of the theory space is enlarged from one to two.
-This holds out the possibility of accommodating observational data with BEC DM composed of multiple scalars; we show that this is indeed the case.
+In the case of BEC DM composed of a single scalar field, the mass profile has a unique scaling behavior controlled by a single parameter: the central value of the wave function ($\propto$ (central density)$^{1/2}$ of the BEC.)
+As shown in \cite{Bar:2018acw,Deng:2018jjz}, this scaling behavior is in tension with observational data \cite{Rodrigues:2017vto}. {\hl This can be understood from the scaling behavior of the scalar's equation of motion, either from the Schr\"odinger-Newton equation, or from the relativistic EKG equation: in the single scalar case, the scaling is parametrized as $M[\phi(0)], R[\phi(0)]$, with $\phi(0)$ being the central value of the classical wave function.
+This means that dynamics does not play any role in determining the mass-radius relation, $M(R)$, which is fixed once a scalar potential is chosen}.
+With the presence of a second scalar, the theory space is enlarged from one dimensional $\{\phi(0)\}$ to two dimensional $\{\phi_1(0), \phi_2(0)\}$. {\hl As we will show in subsequent sections, the ratio of the two BEC structures plays a role in the mass-radius relation of the total BEC structure, meanwhile the system is stable against radial perturbation even the fraction of each component varies.} This holds out the possibility of accommodating observational data with BEC DM composed of multiple scalars {\hl while maintaining stability against radial perturbation}; we show that this is indeed the case. {\hl We stress that, we are not claiming to provide a mass-radius relation of the BEC, as that requires accounting for the dynamics of the scalars that determines the mass ratio of the two components, which is beyond the scope of this work.
+Instead, we study the stability of the BEC against radial perturbations, when a ratio of the two components is given.
+Under this assumption, we show that there is parameter space to accommodate the galactic data \cite{Rodrigues:2017vto} and address the problem raised by \cite{Deng:2018jjz}.
+As the first part of a study series, we lay out the ground work and justifies the necessities of studying multi-scalar ultralight dark matter dynamics. }